 Low level disruption is defined as any activity that stops the class from learning.
 This includes but is not limited to: being rude, shouting out, and chatting when the teacher is talking.
-In the classroom, each incident of low level disruption is recorded on the classroom board in the following way:
+In the classroom, each incident of low level disruption is recorded in the following way: